GMOD/bgzf-filehandle/README.md

 // unzip takes a buffer and returns a promise for a new buffer const chunkDataBuffer = readDirectlyFromFile(someFile, 123, 456) const unzippedBuffer = await unzip(chunkDataBuffer)

+// unzipChunk takes a buffer and returns a decompressed buffer plus the offsets
+// of the block boundaries in the bgzip file in compressed (cpositions) and
+// decompressed (dpositions) coordinates const {buffer, dpositions, cpositions} = await unzipChunk(chunkDataBuffer)

 ```

 ## Academic Use